 In conclusion – this is indeed Herbert’s best non-Dune novel I’ve read so far.
 But the competition isn’t exactly stiff.
 If anything, this book needed 300 pages more.
 In those 300 pages, Herbert could’ve taken the time to set things up properly, so that we readers could have had the time to be able to care for the characters, and care for that damned legal system.
 They might have also provided the time & space to inject some of that epic feeling Dune had, because that’s severely lacking here.

-Click here for my other Herbert texts: long analyses of Dune, Dune Messiah, Children of Dune, God Emperor of Dune and Heretics of Dune, and more regular reviews of Destination: Void, The Santaroga Barrier, Whipping Star & Soul Catcher.
+Click here for my other Herbert texts: long analyses of Dune, Dune Messiah, Children of Dune, God Emperor of Dune, Heretics of Dune & Chapterhouse: Dune, and more regular reviews of Destination: Void, The Santaroga Barrier, Whipping Star & Soul Catcher.
 I’ve also tackled Hunters of Dune & Sandworms of Dune, and wrote about Villeneuve’s 2021 film Dune: Part One.